-1) End of the Saudi-led blockade in January 2021 improved economy and reshaped ties
+1) Economy stimulated and alliances renewed after the Saudi-led blockade ended in January 2021

 Despite the three year long boycott by Saudi Arabia and allied countries, the political, social and economic situation of Qatar remained stable - which was due to its ample fiscal buffers (Focus Economics, 3 November 2020).
-The boycott failed to make Qatar give in to Saudi Arabia's demands and it seems that Qatar can retain its independent position.
-The further restoration of ties with its Gulf Cooperation Council (GCC) neighbors is likely to further stimulate economic growth.
-During the WWL 2022 reporting period, Qatar maintained its ties with Iran and Turkey, while both the UAE and Saudi-Arabia renewed talks with Iran and Turkey.
-It is likely that these relationships, with Qatar in the middle, will continue to improve and stimulate both Qatar's economy as well as its international standing, also in light of the upcoming 2022 FIFA World Cup.
+The boycott failed to make Qatar give in to Saudi Arabia's demands at the time.
+It seems that Qatar can retain its independent position, although it decreased its support for the Muslim Brotherhood to further restore ties with its Gulf Cooperation Council (GCC) neighbors.
+During the WWL 2023 reporting period, Qatar maintained its ties with Iran and Turkey, while both the UAE and Saudi-Arabia renewed talks with Iran and Turkey.
+It is likely that these relationships, with Qatar in the middle, will continue to improve and stimulate both Qatar's economy as well as its international standing, also in light of the 2022 FIFA World Cup.